Aetopia/ZetaConfig/README.md

     Set a framelimit for the game.
     (Due ZetaConfig setting the ingame minimum and maximum framerate to 960, we cannot use the ingame framelimiter.)

+6. `[🖥️]` Button:
+        Pressing this button will make ZetaConfig redetect on which monitor, Halo Infinite is set to launch on.

 Click on the `[Save]` button to apply your settings.

 ## Accessing Special K Settings